TheKilroy/gimp-palettes/README.md

 # gimp-palettes
-Some palettes for gimpand palettes mainly as a base for military model painting
+Some palettes for gimp and inkscape.
+The palettes mainly are intended as a base for military model painting.